Opinion | Judicial term limits are the best way to avoid all-out war over the Supreme Court

 Not that such people are in obvious evidence at the moment, particularly on the Republican side.
 Despite video after video, quote after quote from the likes of Senate Majority Leader Mitch McConnell (R-Ky.) and Judiciary Committee Chairman Lindsey O. Graham (R-S.C.) insisting in 2016 that presidents should not be allowed to fill Supreme Court vacancies during presidential election years, it has become obvious that they hold no such principle — or, really, any principle whatsoever — now that they have an opportunity to jam a conservative onto the court at the last minute.
 They offer no plausible rationale for their hypocrisy.
-With a couple (so far) of admirable exceptions, Sens.
-Lisa Murkowski (R-Alaska) and Susan Collins (R-Maine), they want to stack the court because they can.
+With a couple (so far) of admirable exceptions — Sens.
+Lisa Murkowski (R-Alaska) and Susan Collins (R-Maine) — they want to stack the court because they can.

 In response, Democrats find themselves caught between appealing to Republicans’ moral credibility, which under the circumstances feels like a fool’s game, and threatening something akin to mutually assured destruction: They warn they might pack the Supreme Court right back, if and when they win the presidency and the Senate, by dissolving the norm that the court’s membership should stand at nine.